sgbasaraner/xamarin-docs.tr-tr/docs/cross-platform/macios/optimizations.md

 }
 ```

-(64-bit platformu için oluştururken) aşağıdaki noktaları:
+(64-bit platformu oluştururken) aşağıdaki içine:

 ```csharp
 if (8 == 8) {